Last Updated on November 1, 2023 by Matt Musico

 The Oakland Athletics are one of MLB’s oldest franchises, as they’ve been around (in various locations) since 1901.
 Something else that’s also old?
 Their franchise single-season home run record, which was set in 1932 by Jimmie Foxx.
 It’s been challenged on a couple of occasions, but not seriously in quite a while.
-In fact, Khris Davis is the only player to be among the Athletics home run leaders since 2000.
+In fact, Khris Davis is the only player to be among the single-season Athletics home run leaders since 2000.

 Let’s talk more about Foxx, Davis, and other A’s sluggers below, shall we?